Audi A3 Saloon review

 Overview

-There are three trim levels to choose from.
+As before, there are three trim levels to choose from.
 From most expensive to cheapest they go, Sport, S Line and Black Edition.
-Like with other cars, the more money you pay, the more kit you get.
-All trim levels get Audi’s Virtual Cockpit, which replaces the traditional dials behind the steering wheel with a configurable screen.
+All trim levels get Audi’s Virtual Cockpit, which replaces the traditional dials behind the steering wheel with a configurable screen, along with full LED lights, 3-zone climate control and a 10.1″ touchscreen.

-Click through the next few pages to read everything you need to know about the Audi A3 Saloon including its practicality, how much it costs to run, what it’s like to drive – and whether we recommend buying one.
+Click through the next few pages to read everything you need to know about the Audi A3 Saloon, including its practicality, how much it costs to run, what it’s like to drive, and whether we recommend buying one.
+If you want to know more about how we come to our decisions, read our how we test cars page.